-Mini Bio: R. Madhavan is an Indian film Actor.
+Mini Bio: R. Madhavan is an Indian film Actor and Director.

 Madhavan is an Indian actor, writer, film producer and television host.
 Madhavan has received two Filmfare Awards, an award from the Tamil Nadu State Film Awards alongside recognition and nominations from other organisations.
 He has been described as one of the few actors in India who is able to achieve pan-Indian appeal, appearing in films from seven different languages.